-If your origin IP address is bound to multiple domains, you must configure a back-to-origin Server Name Indication (SNI) to your domain to ensure that the CDN node is able to access your origin site over HTTPS.
+If your origin IP address is bound to multiple domains, you must set a Server Name Indication (SNI) value to ensure that the CDN node can access your origin server over HTTPS.

 SNI is an extension of Transport Layer Security (TLS) by which a client determines which hostname it is attempting to connect to at the beginning of the handshake process.
-This allows a server to present multiple certificates on the same IP address and TCP port number.
-This also allows multiple HTTPS websites (or any other service over TLS) that have different certificates to be served by the same IP address.
+This allows a server to present multiple certificates on the same IP address and TCP port.
+In this way, multiple HTTPS websites (or any other service over TLS) that have different certificates can be served by the same IP address.

-- The CDN node requests to access the origin server over HTTPS, where the requested domain is specified in the SNI.
+- The CDN node wants to access the origin server over HTTPS.
+The requested domain is included in SNI.

-- After receiving the request, the origin server sends the certificate of the requested domain to the CND node.
+- After the origin server receives the request, it sends the certificate of the requested domain to the CDN node.

-- After receiving the certificate, the CDN node establishes a secure connection to the origin server.
+- After the CDN node receives the certificate, it establishes a secure connection to the origin server.

 - Log on to the Alibaba Cloud CDN console.